mattjlewis/pigpioj/README.md

 # About

 pigpioj is a Java wrapper around the excellent Raspberry Pi C library [pigpio](http://abyz.me.uk/rpi/pigpio/).
-It supports two modes for interfacing with pigpio; JNI (the default) and Sockets.
 Note that the primary driver for developing pigpioj was to provide an optimised hardware interface library for the platform and device independent library [diozero](http://www.diozero.com).